UA Building History Highlights

 An Idea Formed

-On July 4, 1915, Judge James Wickersham placed a cornerstone on vacant land where the Bunnell Building now stands at Alaska Agricultural College and School of Mines.
+On July 4, 1915, Judge James Wickersham placed a cornerstone on vacant land where the Bunnell Building now stands on the UAF Troth Yeddha' campus, to designate the site for the Alaska Agricultural College and School of Mines.
 Although there were no plans to attach the stone to a building, Wickersham wanted a physical location established before the Legislature convened.
 He had no legal right to dedicate anything, since the college didn’t exist, but Wickersham recognized the need for a symbol in those early years of the university.

 A University Born